ElBretzel/dotfiles/README.md

 ## Prerequisites

 Unix based system
-X11 (minimal)
-dbus
+dbus (dwm will be launched using dbus session)
-A seat manager (elogind)
+A seat manager (elogind recommended if unsure)
-[Fira Code Nerd Font](https://www.nerdfonts.com/font-downloads) (I use this font in dwm, slock, st. Can be changed in config header file)
-Everything should work on a musl system be I didn't tested it
+Pipewire or any other server for handling audio (you should check .dwm/autostart.sh) Everything should work on a musl system

 ## Dependencies

-- stow
-- make
-- git
+* Compile:
 - libX11-dev
 - libXft-dev
 - libXinerama-dev